madcampos/madcampos.github.io/src/content/projects/40-noriture.md

   - Vue
 repository: https://github.com/madcampos/noriture/
 ---
 This project is a prototype RSS feed reader.
-It uses [vue](https://vuejs.org/) for the frontend and [hono](https://hono.dev) for the backend.
+It uses [Vue](https://vuejs.org/) for the frontend and [Hono](https://hono.dev) for the backend.

-It includes a parser for both RSS and Atom XML feeds, as well as for site metadata from different sources like favicons, web app manifest, or browser specific icons.
+The frontend includes a parser for extracting the feed metadata and the articles and make them available for consumption.
+Metadata for the feed is extracted using numerous sources like favicons, web app manifest, or browser specific icons.

+The frontend uses indexedDB to store the articles and the metadata.
+It also uses the [Vite](https://vitejs.dev/) build tool to generate the final assets.

-The server works as a simple reverse proxy to allow loading the XML file
+The backend server works as a simple reverse proxy to allow loading the feed XML files and bypass CORS issues.